chatnoir-eu/chatnoir-resiliparse/docs/index.rst

-.. _resiliparse-index:
+.. _resiliparse-docs-index:

 ++++++++++++++++++++++++++++++++++++++++++++
 ChatNoir Resiliparse |release| Documentation
 ++++++++++++++++++++++++++++++++++++++++++++

-ChatNoir Resiliparse is a collection of robust and fast processing tools for parsing and analyzing web archive data.
+ChatNoir Resiliparse is a collection of robust and fast processing tools for parsing and analyzing (not only) web archive data.
 Resiliparse is part of the `ChatNoir web analytics toolkit <https://github.com/chatnoir-eu/>`_.

 Table of Contents